-This project offers the special experience of seeing elephants living at a century-old Karen settlement in a beautiful part of Northern Thailand.
-The Karen family operating the project has been living with and caring for elephants for three generations and their intimate knowledge of elephants and their ways provides visitors with a unique insight into the nature of this fascinating species.
+This elephant sanctuary near Chiang Mai offers the special experience of spending time with two friendly elephants brothers – Dodo and Khum Meun.
+Rescued from elephant riding and performing, they now live a good life together in nature near a century-old Karen settlement.
+The goodhearted Karen family operating the project has been living with and caring for elephants for three generations and their intimate knowledge of elephants and their ways provides visitors with a unique insight into the nature of this fascinating species.

-Visitors will find a happy pair of elephant brothers living together at this project and enjoy elephant-friendly activities.
-Feed the elephants bananas and then take a walk with them along scenic hillside trails that pass terraced rice paddies and weave through tall grasses, orchards, and forest – stopping to watch the elephants forage along the way.
-Observe the elephants playing in the mud and later bathe them in the river.
+Arriving at the project, guests will feed the elephants bananas and then take a walk with them along scenic hillside trails that pass terraced rice paddies and weave through tall grasses, orchards, and forest – stopping to watch the elephants forage along the way.
+Guest can observe the elephants playing in the mud and later bathe them in the beautiful stream that winds through the sanctuary.
 In the rainy season, guests also plant saplings to help reforest the area.

 Spend time with elephants in a beautiful natural environment and gain insights into elephant behavior from a Karen family who have been living with and caring for elephants for generations